YottaDB/YDBDoc/ProgrammersGuide/commands.rst

 * When an OPEN command specifying a timeout contains no deviceparameters, a double colon (::) separates the timeout numeric expression from the device expression.
 * An indirection operator and an expression atom evaluating to a list of one or more OPEN arguments form a legal argument for an OPEN.
 * In UTF-8 mode, the OPEN command recognizes the ICHSET, OCHSET, and CHSET deviceparameters to determine the encoding of the input/output devices.
 * OPEN on a directory produces a GTMEISDIR error in both READONLY and NOREADONLY modes along with the directory name which failed to open.
 UNIX directories contain metadata that is only available to the file system.
-Note that you can use the ZSEARCH() function to identify files in a directory, and you can call the POSIX stat() function to access metadata.
-The optional YottaDB POSIX plug-in packages the stat() function for easy access from M application code.
+Note that you can use the :ref:`zsearch-function` function to identify files in a directory, and you can call the POSIX `stat() <../Plugins/ydbposix.html#statfile-ydbposix-f-s>`_ function to access metadata.
+The optional YottaDB `POSIX plug-in <../Plugins/ydbposix.html>`_  packages the stat() function for easy access from M application code.

 .. _quit-command: